ArthurRaimann/node_playground/README.md

 # node_playground

-Playground project to test and experiment Node.js features
+Playground project to test and experiment with Node.js and Next.js

 ## Content